 Leaving the Agency/Aftermath

 Dufault left the FDA instead of remaining silent.
-She sought GAP’s assistance to submit her first paper describing the finding of mercury in HFCS for publication, and to represent her should she be retaliated against by the FDA, NIST, or any food manufacturers.
+She sought Government Accountability Project’s assistance to submit her first paper describing the finding of mercury in HFCS for publication, and to represent her should she be retaliated against by the FDA, NIST, or any food manufacturers.
 With collaborators, she was able to achieve her goal of publishing the findings in a peer reviewed journal in January 2009.
 She then worked with her collaborative team to determine how this major source of mercury exposure in the food supply might interact with other epigenetic risk factors to affect learning in children.
 After a lengthy review of the literature, Ms. Dufault and her interdisciplinary team developed a mercury toxicity model to explain these interactions.
 The mercury toxicity model made it through an exhausting peer review process and was published in October 2009.
 Her publications have received national attention and have been covered by a variety of media outlets.